bootdotdev/blog/content/clean-code/reacting-to-programming-types-and-mindsets.md

 The difference is that in the Go version, if I later try to use `x` as a string, or I pass it into a function that expects a non-integer, I'll be warned *before* I run my code.

-I think is an outdated argument, and it originates from back when good type inference wasn't as common.
+This is an outdated argument, and it originates from back when good type inference wasn't as common.

 Now, type inference does *not* eliminate the "boilerplate" syntax that is actually useful, namely, *function signatures*.
 For example, in Python, we have: